owntheweb/static-nextjs-blog/posts/2014/drupalcon-austin-2014.md

 ![Mike Potter, Phase2](/images/phase2.jpg)

-I had a chance to meet with Mike Potter with Phase2, developer lead for [Atrium 2](https://openatrium.com/#!/), an intranet Drupal distribution.
+I had a chance to meet with Mike Potter with Phase2, developer lead for [Atrium 2] *-link archived-*, an intranet Drupal distribution.
 Now, I've tried to use the first Atrium.
 It was marketed very well and rather difficult to extend (might have been simpler to start from scratch).
 However, Atrium 2 is much more Drupal-like, with some starting modules and configuration that makes it quicker to get things going.
 I'm excited to give it another go.

 ### Project Requirements Gathering